richardhundt/luv/README.md

 ## ØMQ

-Luv provides bindings to ØMQ.
+Ray provides bindings to ØMQ.
 The primary motivation for all this is that I really wanted threads.
 And ØMQ and threads fit together like a fist in the eye socket. ØMQ is tied into libuv's polling mechanism and has the same suspend/resume states behaviour as other I/O watchers.

 You can, of course, use ØMQ from fibers as well.

-### luv.zmq.create(nthreads)
+### ray.zmq.create(nthreads)

 Creates a new ØMQ context object.
 Context objects can be shared across different threads and may be referenced as upvalues, or passed as